mattsim/SHRP2-X/README.md

 #### Subject vehicle turn

 <img src="img/example-a-st2.png" alt="Dataset examples" />
-V2 is ahead in the right adjacent lane.
-V2 begins to change lanes to the left.
-SV has to brakes hard to avoid a collision with V2.
-Both vehicle continue traveling in now shared lane.
+SV is stopped at an intersection.
+SV begins to make a left turn.
+V2 approaches the intersection from the right.
+V2 turns left across SV's path.
+SV brakes hard to avoid hitting V2.
+SV completes the left turn.
+SV continues down the roadway.

 #### Subject vehicle loss of control